 9. Taxes in Sydney

-No matter where you live in the Australia, you will pay the same rate of tax.
+No matter where you live in Australia, you will pay the same rate of tax.
 To learn more about the different taxes in Australia, go to this site – the Australian Taxation Office.

 Sales Tax in Australia is 10% and is added to most goods and services throughout the country.
 Unlike some countries, it is always included in the marked price.